 Oregairu Season 3 Release Date: When Will it Premiere?

 ‘My Teen Romantic Comedy SNAFU’ season 1 premiered on April 5, 2013 and with a total of 13 episodes, it ended on June 28, 2013.
 This was followed by a season 2 that released on April 3, 2015 — again, with 13 episodes — ended its run on June 26, 2015.
 After showing massive improvement compared to season one, ‘My Teen Romantic Comedy SNAFU’ proves that it holds a lot of potential and had the fans craving for a season 3.
 The good news for all of these fans is that a new season has been confirmed and even its trailer was dropped by TBS on Youtube.
-Watch it below.
+‘My Teen Romantic Comedy SNAFU’ Season 3 release date was initially set up for April 10, 2020, but was later delayed postponed because of the COVID-19 outbreak.
+It has also been officially announced that ‘My Teen Romantic Comedy SNAFU’ Season 3 will now release on July 9, 2020.

 Oregairu English Dub: